 The module builds upon previous knowledge of civil and infrastructure engineering, building services engineering and broader transport and energy issues to prepare students to participate in the design of a broad range of built environment projects.
 The module is firmly grounded in the principles engineering understanding and detailed problem solving tasks.
 There will also be some application of sustainable development within the modules.
 The modules is designed to allow students to apply innovation and creativity in a systematic approach to this problem solving module.

-The module builds upon previous conceptual design experiences, builds on the themes offered in the Master technical modules, and requires a detailed design folio to cover several infrastructural aspects of a large project.
-The connections between the themes will be captured through procurement, environmental audits, appraisal of health and safety matters and a whole life costing approach.
+The module builds upon previous conceptual design experiences, and on the themes offered in the Masters technical modules, and requires a detailed design folio to cover infrastructural aspects of a large project.
+The connections between the themes will be captured through appraisal of health and safety, investigation of costs and specification, leading to design and detailing of the project.
 The module is firmly grounded in the principles and application of sustainable development and requires each student to apply innovation and creativity in a systematic approach.

 This module addresses prudent resource management and low energy usage wastewater treatment systems.
 The waste issues cover the fields of municipal, hazardous, commercial, construction and industrial sectors, including yields, collection, treatment and disposal of by-products.
 Wastewater treatment impact on the environment requires energy efficient and appropriate treatment, and is dealt with through secondary and tertiary processes, as well as their effective management due to potential pollution from sewage discharges.